-With wavelength conversion the loss of all the connections can be reduced.
-However, as can be seen from Figure 7, the loss is even more unfairly distributed between differnt types of connections than in the WS network.
+In Figures 6, 7, 8, 9 and 10 the loss probability of different types of connections are shown.
+As can be seen, the networks that use buffers perform more fairly than networks in which wavelength conversion is used.
+Although the average loss was the smallest in the network with wavelength conversion, the best buffered systems obtain better results, if different connections are examined separately.
 In the network with wavelength conversion the effect of the different offset times is clear, and longer connections that belong to the connection class 4 use resources in the first link so efficiently that the traffic belonging to connection class 2 considerably suffers.
-The loss in class 4 has decreased compared to the WS network, because wavelength conversion can be performed also at intermediate nodes.